UWIT-CTS-Software/UWIT-toolbox/README.md

 # UWIT-toolbox
-A suite of apps for UWIT CTS technicians
+A suite of apps for UWIT CTS technicians.